 Subsistence hunting is not easy, nor is success a given.
 Rates of successful predation are slim, even for top predators.
 Anything a “puny human” could do to increase the odds would be important.
 Number one would be to observe, copy, adjust and utilize not only behaviors of prey, but the strategies of carnivores.
-I think this is a human advantage that is underappreciated and almost entirely overlooked: we not only copy skills and behavior from other humans, but learn how to use materials and solve problems by “clever” imitation.
-Not only animal behavior, but from geologic processes and raw materials in the landscape.
+I think this is a human advantage that is underappreciated and almost entirely overlooked: we not only copy skills and behavior from other humans, but from animals, and we learn how to use materials and solve problems by “clever” insight into geologic processes and raw materials in the landscape.

 We too often attribute this observational knowledge to human “imagination” or inventive ability, and not to direct inspiration from the environment.